at proActive Safety Services LLC - Fairfax

-This EPA RRP Lead Renovator Initial Certification course is fast-paced, interactive, and packed with valuable information.
-There are eight classroom modules, and eleven hands on activities.
+Our 8 Hour Fairfax EPA RRP Initial Certification course is fast-paced, interactive.
+Packed with valuable information.
+There are eight classroom modules and eleven hands-on activities.
 Depending on your state the test will be between 25 – 50 questions.
-Upon completion of the course you will receive a certification that is valid for five years.
+Upon completion of the course, you will receive a certification.
 To extend that certification you must complete a refresher training course prior to your certification expiration date.
-If not, you will have to complete the 8-hour course to become certified again.
+If not, you will have to complete the Lead Renovator Training course to become certified again.

 Module 1 – Why should I be concerned about lead based paint?